sartak/resume/README.txt

 Software Engineer
 June 2007 - present
   * created dashboards for our ticketing system Request Tracker
-  * added conversational text-based user interface for our todo application Hiveminder, with support for AIM, Jabber, Twitter/SMS
+  * added conversational text-based user interface to our todo application Hiveminder, with support for AIM, Jabber, Twitter/SMS
   * architected novel AJAX prefetching support for our web framework Jifty